nandhae/nandhae/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+👋 Hi, This is Nandha...

+- 🔭 I’m currently working on Dev & DevOps
-- 💬 Ask me about anything in Tech
+- 💬 Ask me about anything in Tech & we can have a chat on that :)
 - 😄 Pronouns: He/Him